EliLillyCo/LillyMol/data/ring_replacement/README.md

-This directory contains a set of ring replacements extracted from a version of Chembl.
+This directory contains a set of ring replacements extracted from a recent version of Chembl.

 The files are named according to the kind of ring or ring system.
 For example